 William Frederick Burr is a stand-up comedian from the United States, as well as an actor, writer, and podcaster.
 He is best known for his roles as Patrick Kuby on Breaking Bad and as the creator and actor of the Netflix animated show F Is for Family.

 Burr’s voice was heard in Grand Theft Auto IV’s quest “No Love Lost” as Jason Michaels of the motorcycle gang The Lost MC.
 In 2009, he appeared in the game’s addition pack The Lost and Damned.
-He is one of the world’s most gifted stand up comedians.

 Bill Burr’s comedy begins with his outlandish concepts; if a logical crowd only heard his original, egregious notions, they’d rightfully despise him.